Chapter Nine: John Tayloe III Comes to Town

 Purcell fired back that at the pace Hadfield was going, the roof would not be finished in three months.
 "The expense to the public is at least 7 as to 1, and part of the work I am certain will not answer to the purpose."
 With the coming of spring, and the prospect of raising another monumental roof, the carpenters asked for a higher wage because "it required great attention to keep all the laborers at work."
 That is, they had the added duty of bossing the slaves doing the heavy lifting.

-White also assured congressional committees that work would begin on one of the Executive offices.
-The commissioners decided to ask for bids from private contractors, but the lawyers on the board, Scott and White, worried that the only explicit authorization they had for building the offices was President Washington's signature on Hadfield's elevation of his design.
+However, White also assured a congressional committee that work would begin on one of the Executive offices.
+A strike by masons over at attempt by the board to lower their wages and a rebellion by carpenters over Hadfield's orders brought work at the Capitol to a stand still.
+But the crisis reached a climax because the lawyers on the board, Scott and White, worried that the only explicit authorization they had for building the Executive offices was President Washington's signature on Hadfield's elevation of his design.
 However, Hadfield had taken back his elevation when asked to make sections so Lovering could estimate the cost of the building.
 Hadfield had never returned his elevation.
 The board did not want to reauthorize the project by asking erratic President Adams to sign anything.
 In a fit of anger, he had startled White by vowing to return the capital to New York if unruly members of the opposition in congress were not punished.
 In a moment of whimsy, he had also told White that he wanted the Executive offices next to the Capitol and that being over a mile away from both congress and the executive officers would suit him.(27)

-However, contractors had to see the design before they could submit bids.
-They asked Hadfield to return the signed elevation.
+Contractors had to see the design before they could submit bids.
+The board asked Hadfield to return the signed elevation.
 In response, he demanded that he superintend its construction.
 For his insubordination, the board gave Hadfield three months notice.
 As if on cue, the carpenters complained that Hadfield gave them more orders that wasted their time.
-They more or less went on strike.
 The board fired Hadfield and put Hoban in charge at the Capitol.
 He found that "the principal rafters and girders of the roof were raised on the east and west fronts, and the north end of the building."
 He increased the liquor ration and got the job done.(28)

 The board offered to pay Hadfield until August if he returned the Executive office elevation.
 He didn't, so they used Lovering's design.
 They wrote to the president announcing their unanimous decision to begin building the Executive office next to the President's house.
 He raised no objections.